 Better, but still not good enough.

-*Interestingly, the ice cream also comes out much paler.
-This is because when the ice crystals are further apart, rather than reflecting of a solid surface, the light waves refract through the small crystalline structures.
+(Interestingly, the ice cream made this way also comes out much paler.
+This is because when the ice crystals are further apart, rather than reflecting of a solid surface, the light waves refract through the small crystalline structures.)

 So how could I reduce both crystal formation and overrun even further?